 Tackling concepts of mental state and crime mentality, psycho pass is a reasonably accurate vision of a possible future.
-With the dystopian city filled with corruption and a broken law system, it peaks anyone’s curiosity.
-An engaging dark premise complimented by stunning visual art, it makes for a great anime.
+With the dystopian city filled with corruption and a broken law system, it piques anyone’s curiosity.
+An engaging dark premise complimented by stunning visual art makes for a great anime.

 MAL Rating: 9.13

 An all-time classic, Steins; Gate is the story of Okabe Rintaro, the “mad scientist” who only pretends to be one.
 Until he hooked up a phone to a microwave and accidentally found out how to send messages to the past.
 Subsequently, the timeline changes and only Okabe remembers events of the previous timeline.
 As he keeps using this machine for himself and his friends, he worries about the unwanted consequences it might bring.